 The inner tube is made with a special PE-RT is resistant to high temperatures.

-The newly developed modular manifold, with variable number of outputs from 2 to 18, is connected to the hydraulic circuit thanks to special push-button fittings and without the need for special tools.
-The calibration of the system is extremely simplified thanks to the graduated scale present on the individual flow meters.
+The new concept modular manifold, with variable number of outlets from 2 to 18, is connected to the hydraulic circuit thanks to special push-button fittings and without the need for special tools.
+System calibration is extremely simplified thanks to the graduated scale on the individual delivery flowmeters.

 The mounting box is designed to position with ease the distribution manifolds of the radiant systems.
 Includes Mounting rails collectors and height adjustable feet.